IBM/ibm-iam-operator/README.md

 ## SecurityContextConstraints Requirements

 The IAM operator service does not support running under the OpenShift Container Platform default restricted security context constraints.

+## PodSecurityPolicy Requirements

+The IAM operator does not define any specific security constraints.